shinutharol2ext/ip-assessment-tool-aws/README.md

 # IP Assessment Tool

-CLI tool that scans an entire AWS Organization to produce a consolidated inventory of active IP addresses, Elastic IPs, and VPC/Subnet CIDR allocations across all member accounts and regions.
+CLI tool that scans an entire AWS Organization to produce a consolidated inventory of active IP addresses, Elastic IPs across all member accounts and regions.
 Designed to support IPAM Advanced Tier adoption decisions.

 ## Quick Start